Different tire pressures

 - Clean the guide pins

-The pistons in the brake calipers or in the working brake cylinders have rusted.
+The pistons in the brake calipers or in the working brake cylinders are rusted.

-- Check pad position or install new brake pads
+- Check the position of the pads or install new brake pads

 Brake discs have deep grooves or have become too thin